0xCompute/rubidity/NOTES.md

 ## Todos

+1.  add ERRORS.md  page
+    - list all ruby errors/exceptions
+    - ask what and if (custom) errors to add

+2.  add  export to_abi_json (or such!!)
+3.  add more conversion.rb  global conversion functions e.g. address(), string(), etc.

+---

 - [ ]  change TypedVariable to "stand-alone" legacy creator only and use new Typed class for base, is_a?(Typed) and all .new MUST be per class (no "generic") available for now - why? why not?